JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 One thing I learned from this project was how challenging it can be to transfer paper calculations into SolidWorks.
 The paper calculations were a little challenging just because of how much was going on.
 Going through things one step at a time and carefully reviewing everything made it better.
 I also realized that choosing a simpler design in this situation helps you understand the lesson being taught much better.
 When designing the pins, that is one area I personally struggled with: analyzing the variables behind it.
 I need to recheck why SolidWorks isn't picking up volume for the truss.
 The properties page for the pin worked smoothly, which makes sense as it is just an extruded pin.

 Overall, I spent about 8-10 hours total on research and analysis; the part that took me the most time was getting acclimated to SolidWorks again.
+I am planning on starting these projects earlier and quickly developing a way to not get so caught up in the begining  stages